Thursday, February 14, 2013

 But my assistant was delighted:

-The cops wore civilian clothes but carried hidden guns.
+The police wore civilian clothes but carried hidden guns.
 Of the thirty, all but one were white.
 They looked very different from the students, though many were not much older.
 Their faces were hard.
 Some had fought in Vietnam.

 On meeting them I said, "There's a rumor going around that I'm a nunThat's not true.
 There's another that I'm a Marxist.
 That is true."